-Music has always been her first love and her Bachelor of Arts was as a voice major and piano minor in the early 70s.
+Conrad “Connie” Reeder was born in Columbus, Ohio (1954).
+After High School she attended Austin Peay State University as a music double major in voice and piano.
 Reeder started working professionally in the music industry as a studio staff singer at Tree Publishing in Nashville, while performing as a singer/dancer at Opryland, USA, in I Hear America Singing.

 A year after Roger died in 2011, she wrote and recently published a book, Memory Clouds: Good Grief Bad Grief.
 Connie writes: As I sailed through my memory clouds, the good and the bad, an anchor appeared.
 That anchor was envisioning a new chapter of my life.
-To pay it forward, she recently mentored grief workshops using writing genres such poetry, essay, dialogue or narrative to help people work through emotional pain.
+To pay it forward, she has mentored grief workshops using writing genres such poetry, essay, dialogue or narrative to help people work through emotional pain.

 Reeder is a member of the Dramatists Guild, Actors Equity, NARAS, AFTRA, BMI and Sigma Alpha Iota.
 She is currently working on a doctorate in Mythological Studies with Depth Psychology at the Pacific Graduate Institute, Santa Barbara, CA.